Pouryaak/merkle-stories/readme.md

 MStories is a simple website which it utilize the [Hacker News API](https://github.com/HackerNews/API) to fetch and list the stories.
 It enables you to see the latest 3 uploaded stories, and it also lets you to sort 10 random stories based on the Story Score or Story timestamp (latest stories).

-### Tech Stack
+### Tech and Libraries used

-This project is using React / TypeScript as the main framework.
-It's using Eslint/Prettier to maintain a standard pattern throughout the app.
-It is bundled using Vite and it uses React SCSS Module to do the styling.
+- React / TypeScript
+- React SCSS Module
+- Vite
+- ESLint / Prettier
+- react-share (To share the stories)

 ## Installation